kura52/sushi-browser/README.md

 ### 10. Display Functions, Binding Window
 There are functions such as "Fullscreen mode" and "Always on top".
-- Bind Selected Window： it becomes a function where it fixes and controls the windows of other apps against the tab on browser as if it’s an app inside one tab.
+- Bind Selected Window： The function to bind other windows on the tab and control like the application in the tab.
 - Mobile Mode(Change of user agent)： You can change the user agent and display the page as mobile or another browser.
 - AutoPagerize： It can automatically read ahead websites that spans several pages.
 (Chrome Extension)